Sandra Bundy became the victim of sexual harassment in the workplace.

 Not surprisingly, Bundy’s job performance was routinely criticized after her initial complaint.
 Furthermore, no action was taken regarding her complaint, and her work environment continued to worsen.
 A female colleague advised her to keep detailed notes of her experiences.

 After receiving no recourse from her supervisors and discouragement from the agency’s Equal Employment Opportunity Officer, Bundy sought the assistance of private legal counsel.

 Bundy’s lawsuit eventually became a landmark case and resulted in a 1981 court ruling, which established that it is, in fact, possible to bring a sexual harassment claim under Title VII even in cases that do not result in job loss.
 It was not an easy road, however.
 Bundy lost her initial lawsuit.
 As punishment, she was demoted.

 Searching deep within herself, Bundy rose to the challenge.
 She filed an appeal.
 Although it took five years to go through the judicial process, the Supreme Court finally agreed with Bundy and ruled that workplace sexual harassment is considered employment discrimination and, therefore, violated the Civil Rights Act of 1964.

 Now, think about the women before Bundy who had similar experiences.
 There are many after her who can relate as well.
 Maybe you?
 Maybe me?
 Now, think about the little girls who will one day enter the workforce.

-Bundy’s courage to remain steadfast when declaring that she was not hired for that, even in the face of opposition, led to a history-making moment which not only benefited her but also continues to be beneficial to generations of women (and men) today.
+Bundy’s courage to remain steadfast when declaring that she was not hired for that, even in the face of opposition, led to a history-making moment that not only benefited her but continues to benefit generations of women (and men) today.